ayeo/docker_php_env/README.md

 This configuration derives from [Nospor's blog](http://nospor.pl/docker-zaprzegamy-kontenery-do-pracy.html).
 Thank you very much :)

-After run, new directory will appears named `www`.
+After run, new directory named `www` will appeari (in current location).
 It consists the application source.
-Every modification to this coude affects running application so it allows to developers to work.
+Every modification to this code affects running application so it allows developers to work with the code.
 If `www` directory is not empty exisitng files will NOT be overwritten due to remain local changes untouched.

 ### Setup